Laboratory robotics: Robotic, mobile laboratory operators and remote-controlled laboratories

 In July 2020 scientists reported the development of a mobile robot chemist and demonstrate that it can assist in experimental searches.
 According to the scientists their strategy was automating the researcher rather than the instruments – freeing up time for the human researchers to think creatively – and could identify photocatalyst mixtures for hydrogen production from water that were six times more active than initial formulations.
 The modular robot can operate laboratory instruments, work nearly around the clock, and autonomously make decisions on his next actions depending on experimental results.

 There is ongoing development of "remote controlled laboratories" that automatically perform many life sciences experiments per day and can be operated, including in collaboration, from afar.

 Pharmaceutical applications

 One major area where automated synthesis has been applied is structure determination in pharmaceutical research.
 Processes such as NMR and HPLC-MS can now have sample preparation done by robotic arm.
 Additionally, structural protein analysis can be done automatically using a combination of NMR and X-ray crystallography.
 Crystallization often takes hundreds to thousands of experiments to create a protein crystal suitable for X-ray crystallography.
-An automated micropipet machine can allow nearly a million different crystals to be created at once, and analyzed via X-ray crystallography.
+An automated micropipette machine can allow nearly a million different crystals to be created at once, and analyzed via X-ray crystallography.